Office of Elementary and Secondary Education, Department of Education.

 1. Eligible Applicants: SEAs.

-Consistent with the definitions in this notice, eligible applicants include SEAs in the 50 States, the District of Columbia, the Commonwealth of Puerto Rico, the United States Virgin Islands, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, the Republic of Palau, the Federated States of Micronesia, and the Republic of the Marshall Islands.
+Note: Consistent with the definitions in this notice, eligible applicants include SEAs in the 50 States, the District of Columbia, the Commonwealth of Puerto Rico, the United States Virgin Islands, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, the Federated States of Micronesia, and the Republic of the Marshall Islands.
 Eligible applicants may collaborate informally or contract with other agencies to provide services to LEAs, including agencies such as:

 - A State school safety center;

-b.
-Administrative Direction and Control.
-Administrative direction and control over grant funds must remain with the grantee.
+4. Administrative Direction and Control: Administrative direction and control over grant funds must remain with the grantee.

-c.
-Limitation on Applications.
-The Department will accept only one application per SEA.
+5. Limitation on Applications: The Department will accept only one application per SEA.